Marvin Mims: Professional career

 During the 2024 season, Mims began taking snaps at running back.
 On December 2, 2024 in a Week 13 Monday Night Football matchup against the Cleveland Browns, Mims caught a 93-yard touchdown pass by quarterback Bo Nix from the Broncos' own end zone.
 During Week 15 against the Indianapolis Colts, Mims had 97 punt return yards, which included a 61-yard return in the fourth quarter that set up a Nate Adkins touchdown reception to give the Broncos the lead, which they would not relinquish for the rest of the game.
 Upon defeating the Colts the Broncos moved to 9–5, securing their first winning season since 2016 and increasing their chances of making the playoffs for the first time since Super Bowl 50 to 91%.
 Mims was subsequently named the AFC Special Teams Player of the Week for his critical return plays.
 On offense, Mims finished the season with 39 catches for 503 yards and six receiving touchdowns along with 13 rushes for 42 yards.
 On special teams, he made 7 kick returns for 194 yards and 26 punt returns for 408 yards, leading the league with 15.7 yards per punt return.
 He was named First-team All-Pro as a punt returner, and awarded his second Pro Bowl as a return specialist.

+In Week 14 of the 2025 season, Mims scored his first career punt return touchdown against the Las Vegas Raiders.
+Soon after, he was named AFC Special Teams Player of the Week for the third time in his career.

+During Week 1 of the 2026 season, Mims set the NFL record for career average yards per punt return, with 15.9.